ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit doctor`

-- This will check whether there’s a more up to date version of Conduit and if some connectors / processors could also be updated.
+This will check whether there’s a more up to date version of Conduit.

+Also will check iff some connectors or processors could be updated.

-- It requires having Conduit previously running.
+It requires having Conduit previously running.

 #### Flags